rajan-ste/ence260-game/README.md

 By loading the makefile onto the funkit the game can be played.
 This is done by using _make program_ in the terminal.

 The game starts in a start menu which shows scrolling text "press to start".
-Once both funkits have pressed the navswitch, the game will move into play mode.
+Once both funkits have pressed the navswitch, the game will move into select mode.
 Once in select mode each player must select their move:

 - To choose paper press the navswitch up (north)
 - To choose scissors press the navswitch right (east)